ThinkBigAnalytics/scalding-workshop/Workshop.md

 	  --ngram-prefix "I love" \
 	  --count 10

+The output is the list containing each ngram along with a count of its occurrences.
+Note that the list is actually written to the console, as well as to the output location.
+We added a `debug` step to the dataflow that dumps the tuples to the console.

-Unfortunately, the data set isn't large enough to find a lot of examples for many possible ngrams.
+The data set isn't large enough to find a lot of examples for many possible ngrams.

 ### Further Exploration